Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 "To enable as many children in the world as possible, regardless of their academic achievements and/or socioeconomic backgrounds, to acquire skills for success in life through enjoyable and experiential learning of all stages of the entrepreneurial process."

-In 1975, Bill Gates, the founder of Microsoft, defined the vision for his company: "A computer in every office and every home."
+In 1975, Bill Gates, the founder of Microsoft, outlined his company's vision: "A computer in every office and every home."

 In 2015, under Satya Nadella's leadership, Microsoft defined its new vision: "Our mission is to empower every person and organization on the planet to achieve more."